An Evening for Educators with Dr. Jerry McManus “Sun and Earth: Cycles and Abrupt Shifts in Past Climate”

 More in this Series:

-Join us for an evening celebrating the latest exhibition Dinosaurs Among Us.
+Join us for an evening celebrating our latest temporary exhibition ¡Cuba!.
 Teachers can view the exhibition, hear from the curators who worked on the exhibit, network with other educators, and gather resources on how to use the exhibit with their students.